Medford Engineering Academy

 - Soldering Iron and Holder

-The Engineering Academy utilizes the Stratasys uPrint SE Plus 3D Printer to teach students how to produce prototypes from 3D modeling software.
-The 3D Printer builds models out of ABS Plus Plastic filament, and creates support for the model that is soluble using a solvent in water.
+The Engineering Academy utilizes the Stratasys uPrint SE Plus and F270 3D Printers to teach students how to produce prototypes from 3D modeling software.
+ABS Plus and PLA materials are used to create models, and support that is soluble using a solvent in water.
 The support material is washed away using the SCA1200-HT washtub.